Coulsdon Town railway station: History

-The Coulsdon relief road, opened 18 December 2006 as part of the A23, passes underneath the station and meant that some rearrangement and refurbishment of the platform access routes was required.
-No direct access to the London-bound platform now exists; access is via the down platform and a new footbridge or a lift.
+The Coulsdon relief road, opened on 18 December 2006 as part of the A23, passes underneath the station, requiring some rearrangement and refurbishment of the platform access routes.
+There is no direct access to the London-bound platform now; access is via the down platform and a new footbridge or lift.

-A new modular station building on the down side of the line and a standard-pattern accessible footbridge were constructed by Network Rail and opened in 2010.
+Network Rail constructed a new modular station building on the downside of the line and a standard-pattern accessible footbridge, which opened in 2010.
 There is no PERTIS self-service 'Permit to Travel' ticket machine.

-As part of the retender of Southern's franchise in 2009, the Department for Transport requested that in response to lobbying by Croydon Council the new company look into a better name for the station, as "Smitham" is no longer used as the name of the local area.
+As part of the retender of Southern's franchise in 2009, the Department for Transport requested that, in response to lobbying by Croydon Council, the new company look into a better name for the station, as "Smitham" is no longer used as the name of the local area.
 Coulsdon Town was chosen after a public vote.
-The change took place on Sunday 22 May 2011.
+The change took place on Sunday ,22 May 2011.

 Evening services to the station were improved in December 2010.